klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.transaction/README.md

 Returns a [senderTxHash] of transaction.

-The [senderTxHash] is a hash of the transaction except the fee payer's address and signature, so [transactionHash](#transaction-gettransactionhash) and [senderTxHash] are the same for basic transactions.
+The [senderTxHash] is a hash of the transaction except for the fee payer's address and signature, so [transactionHash](#transaction-gettransactionhash) and [senderTxHash] are the same for basic transactions.

 For information on how to make the [senderTxHash] for each transaction type, see [Klaytn Design - Transactions].